-Each measure contains a scale with "achieved" and "not achieved" as rating options, as well as ancillary questions designed to assist the analysts in collecting categorical and qualitative data that explain or provide context for the ratings.
+Each measure contains a scale with "Achieved" and "Not achieved" as rating options, as well as ancillary questions designed to assist the analysts in collecting categorical and qualitative data that explain or provide context for the ratings.

-In reviewing the records, the analysts focused on practice that occurred during a 36-month period (December 1, 2015 - November 30, 2018) referred to in the report as the audit timeframe.
+In reviewing the records, the analysts focused on practice that occurred during a 36-month period (May 1, 2016 to April 30, 2019) referred to in the report as the audit timeframe.

-The audit tool is a SharePoint form designed by data specialists on the Monitoring Team, in the Child Welfare Branch.
+The audit tool is a SharePoint form that was developed and produced with the support of data specialists on the Monitoring Team, in the Child Welfare Branch.